jasonsbeer/AmigaPCI/developer_guide.md

 # 2.0 PCI Configuration

 Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration (Prometheus).
 During configuration, each PCI slot in turn, is polled to obtain the capabilities and address space needs of the target device.
 Each PCI slot is polled by asserting the **IDSEL** signal, which is approximately equivalent to the **_CFGIN** signal of the Zorro bus.
-However, unlike the **_CFGIN** signal, the **IDSEL** is asserted by a specific address bit during the address phase of a configuration command access[[2]](#2).
-Because the Local PCI Bridge addresses each slot directly, as opposed to the fall through system of Zorro, there is no equivalent of the **_CFGOUT** signal.
+However, unlike the **_CFGIN** signal, the **IDSEL** is asserted by a specific address bit during the address phase of a configuration command access*.
+Because the Local PCI Bridge addresses each slot directly, as opposed to the fall through system of Zorro, there is no equivalent, or need, of a **_CFGOUT** signal.

+*PCI Local Bus Specification Revision 2.3.
+PCI Special Interest Group.
+Section 3.2.2.3.5.
+System Generation of IDSEL. pp. 36-37.

 ## 2.1 Local PCI Bridge

 The Local PCI Bridge is always configured via the AUTOCONFIG process at startup before other PCI devices.
 The Local PCI Bridge base address allows direct access of the Local PCI Bridge configuration registers and a means to access Prometheus configured PCI cards on the PCI bus (See 2.3  Prometheus Configuration).
-All PCI devices are accessed through the Local PCI bridge, which acts as an interface between the devices on the CPU bus and devices on the PCI bus.
+All PCI devices are accessed through the Local PCI Bridge, which acts as an interface between the devices on the CPU bus and devices on the PCI bus.
 The Local PCI Bridge also handles bus arbitration.
 During each CPU data transfer cycle, the address information is broadcast by the Local PCI Bridge to the PCI bus.
 If any devices respond by asserting **_DEVSEL**, the Local PCI Bridge proceeds with the PCI cycle.
 Otherwise, the Local PCI Bridge returns to an idle state.

 The following 16-bit registers are available on the Local PCI Bridge device and can be read by the system.
 This allows polling of the Local PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
 Assuming the Local PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
 Reads from unsupported registers will return 0.
 Writes to these registers will have no effect.